 As this grows in popularity, it will prove to be a game-changer when it comes to pharmaceutical marketing and advertising, as well as distribution.

-Body sensors are a new technology that is currently still in clinical trials.
-These sensors can either be placed on the body or inside of it and they measure various critical vital signs.
+Body sensors are a new technology that’s currently still in clinical trials.
+These sensors can either be placed on the body or inside of it.
+They measure various critical vital signs.

 Personalization and Precision of Medicine

-It is also becoming more commercially viable for patients to work with companies like myDNA.
+It’s also becoming more commercially viable for patients to work with companies like myDNA.
 This organization, and others like it, analyzes a patient’s DNA to identify which medications will be most effective for a specific treatment plan.
-It is likely that over the coming years, rather than medications being manufactured for millions of people with an "average" or "median" DNA and molecular makeup in mind, medicines and their dosages will become unique to each and every patient.

 AR and VR

-Because of the new technology and innovation, patients are gaining more power.
-They now have the ability to have more of a say when it comes to their body and their health.
-Because of that, pharmaceutical companies will need to start taking patient needs, thoughts, and desires into consideration.
-Products will be more successful if patients are involved in their creation and distribution.
-It is likely, that over the coming years, many companies in the pharmaceutical industry will create patient advisory boards.
-This has already become an integral part of several healthcare conferences, where patients either help to organize the event or speak at it.
+It’s likely that over the coming years, many companies in the pharmaceutical industry will create patient advisory boards.
+This has already become an integral part of several healthcare conferences where patients either help to organize the event or speak at it.